Prem-Kowshik/Stream-Flix/CONTRIBUTING.md

 - If you don't see an open issue addressing the problem, open a new one.
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample or an executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements
+- Open a new issue to suggest an enhancement.
+Please provide a clear description of the enhancement and why it would be useful.